Lac du Nibiinaabe – Enjoy my first blog post.

 (Nutritional values are an approximation.
 Actual nutritional values may vary due to preparation techniques, variations related to suppliers, regional and seasonal differences, or rounding.)

-As I sat down at the breakfast table – gazing out in awe and admiration at the sunrise, the light danced in tiny shimmers across Lac du Nibiinaabe’s surface.
-Thoughts about the perfect morning kept me company.
+Sitting down for breakfast – I couldn’t help but gaze in awe and admiration at the sunrise outside.
+The light now dancing in tiny shimmers, almost skipping across Lac du Nibiinaabe’s surface.
+Thoughts about the perfect morning to keep me company?

 Ahem, Hello!